Sloth bear: Attacks on humans

 Sloth bears are one of the most aggressive extant bears and, due to large human populations often closely surrounding reserves that hold bears, aggressive encounters and attacks are relatively frequent, though in some places, attacks appear to be a reaction to encountering people accidentally.
-Going on raw numbers, this is the species of bear that most regularly attacks humans.
+In absolute numbers, this is the species of bear that most regularly attacks humans.
 Only the Himalayan black bear subspecies of Asian black bear is nearly as dangerous.
 Sloth bears likely view humans as potential predators, as their reactions to them (roaring, followed by retreat or charging) are similar to those evoked in the presence of tigers and leopards.
 Their long claws, which are ideally adapted for digging at termite mounds, make adults less capable of climbing trees to escape danger, as are other bears such as Asian black bears.
 Therefore, sloth bears have seemingly evolved to deal with threats by behaving aggressively.
-For the same reason, brown bears can be similarly inclined, accounting for the relatively high incidence of seemingly nonpredatory aggression towards humans in these two bear species.
+For the same reason, brown bears can be similarly inclined, accounting for the relatively high incidence of seemingly non-predatory aggression towards humans in these two bear species.

 According to Robert Armitage Sterndale, in his Mammalia of India (1884, p.
 62):